 About Sandal Castle

-Sandal Castle is a ruin of an historic castle believed to date back to the twelfth century and which played an important role in the Wars of the Roses.
+Sandal Castle is a ruined stronghold dating back to the 12th century, which played an important role in the Wars of the Roses.

-Guided tours of Sandal Castle are available from the visitor centre on Wood Street, which also exhibits the finds from several excavations of Sandal.
+Guided tours of Sandal Castle are available from the Visitor Centre on Wood Street, which also exhibits finds from several excavations of the site.